NuSkooler/enigma-bbs/docs/filebase/first-file-area.md

 :information_source: On their own, storage tags don't do anything — they are simply pointers to storage locations on your system.

+:information_source: Remember that paths are case sensitive on most non-Windows systems!

 ### Areas
 File base *Areas* are configured using the `fileBase::areas` configuration block in `config.hjson`.
 Valid members for an area are as follows: